PrefectHQ/prefect/docs/concepts/flows.md

 ## Visualizing Flow Structure <span class="badge experimental"></span>

 You can get a quick sense of the structure of your flow using the `.visualize()` method on your flow.
 Calling this method will attempt to produce a schematic diagram of your flow and tasks without actually running your flow code.
+Note: any code not in a flow or task will be executed.

 !!! warning "To use the `visualize()` method, Graphviz must be installed and on your PATH.
 Please install Graphviz from http://www.graphviz.org/download/.
 And note: just installing the `graphviz` python package is not sufficient."